What does Kay mean?

 Displayed below is the baby name popularity of Kay for boys.
 Kay was first listed in 1920-1929 and reached its peak position of #572 in the U.S. during 1930-1939, but is not listed at the moment.
 (Top 1000 Baby Names Records, 2014)

 Kai (#177 the previous year) is the only other popular varying form of Kay.
+Forms like Caio are uncommon.
 These boy names are at the peak of their popularity today (usage of 0.4115%), except for the version Kay which has become less in vogue.
 Kai (#177) is the most fashionable baby name in this compilation.
 Below is a charted analysis of the usage of Kay and affiliated names.
 (Top 1000 Baby Names Records, 2014)

 Kay▼ is alike in pronunciation to Caw, Cayo, Coy▼, Key, Koa and Kye.
 Other suggested similar baby names are Bay, Day, Fay▼, Gay, Jay▼, KC, Kacy, Kaj, Kam, Kaz, Klay, Ray▼, Tay and Way.
 These names tend to be more frequently used than Kay.